collective/Products.ContentWellPortlets/README.txt

    * see configure.zcml in Products/ContentWellPortlets/browser
    * or install the product, go to your Plone site and add /@@manage-viewlets to the URL

-* The browserlayer.xml file adds crucial functionality; it cannot be replaced with a layer declaration in configure.zcml
+* The browserlayer.xml file enables this product to work with whatever theme product is installed It should not be replaced with a layer declaration in configure.zcml

 * For styling:
    * Viewlets are contained within a div that has a CSS id
    * Each portlet manager within the viewlet is in a div with CSS class; these can be used for styling

 Below is some sample CSS that may work to generate different layouts (although it's up to you to test that is indeed the case in the browsers that matter to your users)
-Simply copy and paste the css for the type of layout you are looking for into your theme product's stylesheet, or into portal_skins/ploneCustom.css in the ZMI.
+Simply copy and paste the css for the type of layout you are looking for into your own theme product's stylesheet, or into portal_skins/ploneCustom.css in the ZMI.
 If you experience issues with one of the portlet areas (usually the farthest right) dropping down below the other(s), try setting margin:0 and padding:0 on the .portletsAboveContentA, .portletAboveContentB, etc. classes.

     /* ----  Three Column Above Layout  ---*/
     .portletsAboveContentA, .portletsAboveContentB, .portletsAboveContentC { float:left; }